helpingstar/cs285-script/script/CS_285_Lecture_6_Part_2.md

 141. So if you have infinitely large rewards, you also have infinitely large variances, right?
 142. Because infinitely large values have infinite variances.
 143. By ensuring that your reward sums are finite by putting a discount in front of them, you're also reducing variance at the cost of introducing bias by not accounting for all those rewards.
-144. So what happens when we introduce the discount into our actor-critic algorithm?
+144. So what happens when we introduce the discount into our Actor-Critic algorithm?
 145. Well, the only thing that changes is step 3.
-146. So in step 3, you can see that we've added a gamma in front of V pi phi S prime.
+146. So in step 3, you can see that we've added a gamma in front of V π ϕ S prime.
 147. Everything else stays exactly the same.
-148. One of the things we can do with actor-critic algorithms once we take them into the infinite horizon setting is we can actually derive a fully online actor-critic method.
+148. One of the things we can do with Actor-Critic algorithms once we take them into the infinite horizon setting is we can actually derive a fully online Actor-Critic method.
-149. So we can actually derive a fully online actor-critic method.
+149. So we can actually derive a fully online Actor-Critic method.
 150. So, so far when we talked about policy gradients, we always used policy gradients in a kind of episodic batch mode setting where we collect a batch of trajectories.
 151. Each trajectory runs all the way to the end.
 152. And then we use that batch to evaluate our gradient and update our policy.
-153. But we could also have an online version when we use actor-critic where every single time step, every time we step the simulator or we step the real world, we also update our policy.
+153. But we could also have an online version when we use Actor-Critic where every single time step, every time we step the simulator or we step the real world, we also update our policy.
-154. And here's what an online actor-critic algorithm would look like.
+154. And here's what an online Actor-Critic algorithm would look like.
-155. We would take an action, A, sample from pi theta A given S, and get a transition, S comma A comma S prime comma R.
+155. We would take an action, A, sample from π_θ A given S, and get a transition, S comma A comma S prime comma R.
 156. So we would take one time step.
 157. And at this point I'm not putting T subscripts on anything because this can go on in a single infinitely long non-episodic process.
 158. Step two, we update our value function by using the reward plus the value of the next state as our target.